missingfaktor/akar/TUTORIAL.md

 ### Pattern matching

-Pattern matching is a standard feature found in typed functional languages, such as Haskell, Scala, and the ML family.
-It allows you to decompose data, inspect it for the desired structure or properties, and if affirmative, extract the relevant pieces.
+Pattern matching is a standard feature found in many programming languages, such as Haskell, Scala, Erlang, and the ML family.
+There also exist implementations for [Newspeak](http://gbracha.blogspot.de/2010/06/patterns-as-objects-in-newspeak.html), [Common Lisp](https://github.com/m2ym/optima), [Racket](http://docs.racket-lang.org/reference/match.html), and [Clojure](https://github.com/clojure/core.match).

+Pattern matching allows you to decompose data, inspect it for desired structure or properties, and if affirmative, extract the relevant pieces.
 Patterns can also be arbitrarily nested, allowing for deep data deconstruction.
 You could think of pattern matching as `if`/`switch` on steroids.

 Let's consider a very simple example from Phil Wadler's [critique of SICP](http://www.cs.kent.ac.uk/people/staff/dat/miranda/wadler87.pdf).

-Here's how you sum a list of numbers in [Miranda](https://en.wikipedia.org/wiki/Miranda_programming_language):
+Here's how you sum a list of numbers in [Miranda](https://en.wikipedia.org/wiki/Miranda_programming_language) (or Haskell; same syntax here):

 ```haskell
 sum []     = 0